Note 7 - Investment in Macrophage Therapeutics, Inc.

 mayhave been appointed or in which he was serving.
 Dr. Goldberg remains a member of the MT Board, together with Michael Rice and Dr. Claudine Bruck.
 Mr. Rice and Dr. Bruck remain members of the board of directors of Navidea.
 The MT Board then appointed Mr. Latkin to serve as President and Chief Executive Officer of MT.

-February 20, 2019,MT initiated a suit against Dr. Goldberg in the Court of Chancery of the State of Delaware (the “Delaware Court”), alleging, among other things, breach of fiduciary duty as a director and officer of MT and conversion, and to obtain a declaratory judgment that the transactions Dr. Goldberg caused MT to effect are void.
+February 20, 2019,MT initiated a suit against Dr. Goldberg in the Court of Chancery of the State of Delaware, alleging, among other things, breach of fiduciary duty as a director and officer of MT and conversion, and to obtain a declaratory judgment that the transactions Dr. Goldberg caused MT to enter into are void.
 On

 The entire disclosure for the information summarizing investments in and advances to majority-owned subsidiaries, other controlled companies, and other affiliates.
 It reflects specified information about ownership, financial results from, and financial position in such entities.